 Fine art, design and sculpture enthusiasts will have their pick of amazing events to attend on Oahu.
 But one of the best experiences is the First Friday Art Walk in Chinatown.
 The galleries open from 5 to 9 pm on the first Friday of each month.
 It offers a lively opportunity to talk to artisans and to appreciate their craft.

-The Kim Taylor Reece Gallery on the North Shore is a great place to see the art of hula dancing captured on camera.
+The Kim Taylor Reece Gallery on the North Shore is a place to see the art of hula captured on camera.
 If you are in the area from Monday to Wednesday in the afternoon, be sure to stop by.
 Here, you’ll see the photographer’s culmination of 25 years of her work immortalized in print.

 During November to December, the craft fairs held at Neal Blaisdell Exhibition Hall are well worth visiting.
-For those interested in Hawaiian crafts or who want authentic gifts of Hawaii, it could be especially worthwhile.
+For those interested in Hawaiian crafts or authentic gifts of Hawaii, it could be especially worthwhile.

 Bellow’s Field Beach Park is one of the longest stretches of sandy coastline on the island.
-Located on an Air Force base, the beach is a great place for body surfing, quiet time or camping.
+Located on an Air Force base, the beach is a great place for body surfing, quiet time and camping.

 Surfers know Makapu’u Beach for its strong surf and pounding waves.
 It can be dangerous for novices.
 But if you want to simply admire the rugged coastline and beautiful scenery, it is the place to go.